LaVoy Finicum: Initial protests

-In August 2015, Finicum decided to cease complying with the terms of his grazing permit with the Bureau of Land Management (BLM).
-At the time, he released a YouTube video in which he claimed it was unconstitutional for the federal government to own BLM lands and said he was inspired by a Nevada rancher, Cliven Bundy, and events surrounding the 2014 Bundy standoff.
+In August 2015, Finicum ceased complying with the terms of his grazing permit with the Bureau of Land Management (BLM).
+At the time, he released a YouTube video arguing that federal ownership of BLM lands was unconstitutional.
+In the video, he said he was inspired by Nevada rancher Cliven Bundy and the 2014 Bundy standoff.
 In less than six months, Finicum accrued more than in fees and fines, which he refused to pay.

-In 2016, Finicum was erroneously mentioned in court filings in the government's felony case against William Keebler, who planted a bomb at a BLM cabin near Finicum's ranch earlier that year.
-In the first complaint filed with the court, the government alleged Finicum had accompanied Keebler on a "reconnaissance" of the cabin in October 2015.
-However, the government later filed a corrected complaint and an FBI agent testified that Finicum had not actually been there.
+In 2016, Finicum was mentioned in court filings in the government's felony case against fellow militant William Keebler, who planted a bomb at a BLM cabin near Finicum's ranch earlier that year.
+In the first complaint filed with the court, the government erroneously alleged Finicum had accompanied Keebler on a "reconnaissance" of the cabin in October 2015.

+The government later filed a corrected complaint and an FBI agent testified that Finicum had not actually been there.
 His widow said Keebler had been at their ranch on other business that day, and said that her husband had no knowledge of Keebler's bombing plans.